You May Also Like / View all maxioms

 Microsoft, by some accounts, the second most capitalized company on the planet, is the only corporate colossus in history whose entire product line could be eliminated with a giant magnet.

-their equal right to read more
+right to life, secondly to liberty, thirdly to read more

 The right to swing my fist ends where the other man's nose